 Medals and Insignia.
 Medals and insignia can be utilized for various purposes like creating small displays.

 Scrapbooks.
 Scrapbooks made by the veteran or relative showing his service.

 Photographs, Letters and Journals.
 Please make the copies you need before sending us the originals.
 As for World War II service documents, we do not necessarily need originals.
 In fact, you will probably want the original Separation Papers and/or Discharge Papers.
 We will accept CDs, DVDs or good copies of wartime prints (though we prefer originals).
 Photocopies, low-quality copies, and internet printouts are generally not suitable library donations on their own—only as backup personal information.

 Reunion Materials.
 Reunion materials to supplement original personal collections.

 Service Documents.
-Copies or original discharge papers that are accompanied by other donation materials, but we are not accepting copies sent without supporting collections.
+Copies of original discharge papers that are accompanied by other donation materials, but we are not accepting copies sent without supporting collections.

 Uniforms.
-Uniforms worn while in performance of one’s World War II service.
+Uniforms are worn while in the performance of one’s World War II service.

 Please use the contact button if you would like to donate an artifact.